Computational Mathematics degree

 How to apply?

 Apply to Mathematics and choose Computational Mathematics as your major at the end of first year.
-Once you've applied, you'll need to complete the Admission Information Form as part of the application process.
+There are supplementary information forms, including the Admission Information Form, which are required for admission.
+We'll email you detailed instructions once we receive your application.

 We strongly encourage you to participate in the Canadian Senior Mathematics Contest and/or the Euclid Mathematics Contest to enhance your admissions status.